Airtable Sync integration: Outlook Calendar

 sync_fields_to_sync_09192022

 If you choose to sync specific fields you’ll be shown a menu where you can toggle each individual field that you want to sync from your Outlook Calendar.
-There are 14 fixed fields that will sync from Outlook Calendar if the “All fields in the source view and fields added in the future” option is chosen.
+14 fixed fields will sync from Outlook Calendar if the “All fields in the source view and fields added in the future” option is chosen.

-2. Start7.
-Location12.
-Event Link
+12. Event Link

-3. End8.
-Description13.
-Meeting Link
+13. Meeting Link

-Create synced table
+Step 5: Create a synced table

 Before creating your synced table, there are some “Settings” options that allow you choose how often you want to sync, and how to handle records deleted or hidden in the Outlook Calendar source.